Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Maca Root?

-The strongest clinical claim for maca is improved sexual desire.
-Gonzales et al. (2002) ran a 12-week double-blind RCT with 57 men using 1,500mg or 3,000mg/day of maca root and found a significant increase in self-reported sexual desire beginning at 8 weeks.
-Critically, this study also measured serum testosterone and estradiol and found no changes in either - suggesting maca's libido effect, if real, operates through a mechanism other than hormonal modulation.
-This is important because much of the marketing around maca implies it "boosts testosterone," which the data does not support.
-A systematic review by Shin et al. (2010) pooled 4 RCTs and concluded there was "limited evidence" suggesting maca improves sexual desire, noting that the included trials were small and methodologically limited.
+The strongest claim for maca is improved sexual desire.
+A 12-week trial of 57 men found a significant increase in self-reported libido at 1,500-3,000mg/day.
+Critically, testosterone and estradiol levels did not change - suggesting maca's libido effect operates through a different mechanism than hormonal modulation.
+This matters because much of the marketing implies maca "boosts testosterone," which the data does not support.
+A systematic review of 4 trials concluded there is only "limited evidence" for libido improvement.

-Claims about athletic performance and energy are largely unsupported by clinical data.
-One small study by Stone et al. (2009) found no improvement in cycling time trial performance with 14 days of maca supplementation.
-The traditional reputation of maca as an "energizer" is based on its use as a calorie-dense food at high altitude, not on any demonstrated ergogenic mechanism.
+Claims about athletic performance and energy are largely unsupported.
+Studies show no improvement in exercise performance.
+Maca's reputation as an "energizer" comes from its traditional use as a calorie-dense food at high altitude, not from any demonstrated performance mechanism.

 The bottom line: maca is a safe, well-tolerated food-supplement with weak-to-moderate evidence for improving subjective sexual desire.
 It does not meaningfully affect hormone levels.
 Most other claims - testosterone boosting, athletic performance, fertility - are either unsupported or based on very small, preliminary studies.
 The evidence base is notably thin for a supplement this popular.